ray-chew/pycsa/docs/source/tutorial.rst

 The L2 errors against the reference for the default seed::

     reference   : 0.00
-    pLSFF       : 164397.86   (broken — see Step 3)
+    pLSFF       : 163750.14   (broken — see Step 3)
     regLSFF     :    115.71
     optCSA      :     85.68
     subCSA      :    111.37
-    pLSFF_quad  : 164397.86
+    pLSFF_quad  : 163750.14

-Reproducibility: the four CSA-family rows are bit-identical across platforms. pLSFF drifts ~0.2% across LAPACK builds and is pinned at ``rtol=1e-2`` in the reproducibility suite.
+Reproducibility: the four CSA-family rows are bit-identical across platforms. pLSFF drifts sub-1% across LAPACK builds (so its exact value here will differ slightly on your machine) and is pinned at ``rtol=1e-2`` in the reproducibility suite.

 Running it yourself